vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ### Memorizing

 Rule patterns can dictate memorizing part of the input that matches a pattern element.
-The memorized data goes onto “match variables”, which are numbered `_0`, `_1`, … in the order in which the data is captured.
+The memorized data goes onto "match variables", which are numbered `_0`, `_1`, … in the order in which the data is captured.
 CS memorizes both the original input and the canonical form of it.
 The pattern can use match variables in comparisons and the output can also access the data captured from the input.